jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 work.
 We all know we have programs that type check, and tests pass, and they do not work.

-And when they do not work from the perspective of the stakeholder.
+And they do not work from the perspective of the stakeholder.
 In other words, they do not do what the program was supposed to do, and what it is supposed to do was something that was conveyed between people, or through documentation, or papers, or things that are not in programming languages.

 They have to meet operational requirements.
 And they have to be flexible.
-OK, now there are some times where people just want something soon and they do not want something good.
+Now there are some times where people just want something soon, and they do not want something good.
 There are actually better languages than Clojure for that.
 Just give me something fast that I am absolutely definitely going to throw away.
 It will not grow, will not expand, will not take me further.

 So these first two things are means, right?
 They are good, but they are only good insofar as they help ensure the latter three things.